“Contemporary jazz at its most vibrant”

 John Law - piano

 Pianist John Law has been a key member of my groups since the Jon Lloyd Quartet’s Syzygy back in 1991.
-He is a musician with a rare sensitivity and a fearless ability which cuts across all genres; his own musical path has connected freedom, classical music and jazz , reaching a high in recent years with his Congregation Trio with Asaf and Yuri Goloubev.
+He is a musician with a rare sensitivity and a fearless ability which cuts across all genres; his own musical path has connected freedom, classical music and jazz , reaching a high in recent years with his Congregation group with bassist Yuri Goloubev.

 Rob Palmer - guitar